physicsbb/BookOfPhysics/_build/html/_sources/Portfolio/portfolioShort.md

 ```

 ## Publication:
-Please check out one of the available publications that I have as a co-author here.
+Please check out the three available publications that I have as a co-author here.

-* High external quantum efficiency (6.8%) UV-A LEDs on AlN templates with quantum barrier optimization
+* *High external quantum efficiency (6.8%) UV-A LEDs on AlN templates with quantum barrier optimization*
     * authors: Yifan Yao, Hongjian Li, Michael Wang, Panpan Li, ***Michael Lam***, Michael Iza, James Speck, Steve DenBaars, and Shuji Nakamura
     * DOI: [10.1364/OE.491622](https://doi.org/10.1364/OE.491622)
     * The experimental HRXRD data in <105> plane generated on this paper was done by me.
+This also includes finding the experimental value of Al content found in this growth recipe.

 ```{figure} ../Images/PublicationXRD.jpeg
 :height: 300px